 Counterparts and electronic means

-A clause that validates copies of the letter of intent to purchase the business should also be included in the letter.
+A clause that validates copies of the letter of intent should also be included in the letter.
 It should also allow electronic copies to be transferred and state that the copies will have the same legal authority as their counterparts, physical copies, and the original letter of intent.

 Signatures

-The letter should contain the signatures of both parties.
+It should contain the signatures of both parties.
 This section should have the addresses of the buyer and seller as well.
 It should also include the date and time when it was signed.
-The letter of intent to purchase a business contains terms of sale that must be agreed to by both parties, and this agreement is evidenced by signatures.
+The letter of intent contains terms of sale that must be agreed to by both parties, and this agreement is evidenced by signatures.

 Writing a Letter of Intent to Purchase Business